 by Julie Dawn Fox

 The first thing that struck me about Portugal was how safe I felt just wandering around on my own.
 Admittedly, I’d spent the previous year living in Caracas so the contrast was stark.
-Nine years later, I still feel it’s the safest country I’ve travelled in and that sentiment is echoed by female friends who come to stay with me.
+Twelve years later, I still feel it’s the safest country I’ve travelled in and that sentiment is echoed by female friends who come to stay with me.